-2 Results of the ESEU data collection: The data
+3 Results of the ESEU data collection - the data

-The background information data were extracted from the evaluation forms and tabulated so that different years could be compared as seen in Table 1.
+The background information data were extracted from the evaluation forms and tabulated so that different years could be compared, as seen in Table 1.

-From Table1 it can be seen that the number of female trainees participating in the workshops is much greater than the number of male participants, who are around one-fifth of the overall total (22%), in line with Government statistics for 2015 which show that 85% of primary teachers are female (DfE, 2015 p7).
+From Table 1, it can be seen that the number of female trainees participating in the workshops is much greater than the number of male participants, who are around one-fifth of the overall total (22 %), in line with government statistics for 2015 which show that 85 % of primary teachers are female (Department for Education, DfE, 2015, p.
+7).